jundalisay/sp/content/en/superphysics/principles/chapter-09c.md

 - a strong, large black hole will result in large or bright galaxy
 - a strong, large chakra will result in a strong behavior in a person or animal

+A common example of an inbound vortex is a typhoon that gathers the energy from the atmosphere and concentrates it around the eye.

 There are 7 chakras listed by the Hindus, and 3 by the Taoists.